flurdy/blog/_posts/2023-03-29-no-what-ifs.md

 Many meetings drags on discussing potential what-if scenarios, don't waste time on those.

+Instead finish the meeting and focus on the next step first then meet again if necessary.

 Less what-if - more focus.

 ## What is a "What If"?